 Here is video of the beautiful Tabernacle:

-St. Mary Major is one of the most important churches of the Catholic Church and a jewel of our faith heritage.
+St. Mary Major is one of the most important churches of the Catholic Church, a symbol of the glory of the Blessed Virgin, and a jewel of our faith heritage.
 To see more, the Vatican has a great virtual tour which you can see here.